 Nestled between Newport and Lincoln City, Depoe Bay is located along seven miles of sandy beach perfect for RV camping.
 Sea and Sand RV Park features campsites with amazing ocean views.
 There are also forested sites just a quick walk to the beach.

 For those wanting to explore the area, Depoe Bay will not disappoint.
 Salishan Resort is less than one mile away and is known for its excellent shopping and golfing.
-Charter boats are ready in Depoe Bay to take you out on the adventure of a lifetime, whether you would like a whale watching trip or deep-sea fishing adventure.
-Between Lincoln City and Newport you can find outlet shopping, aquariums, casinos and more.
+Charter boats are ready in Depoe Bay to take you out on the adventure of a lifetime, whether you would like a whale-watching trip or a deep-sea fishing adventure.
+Between Lincoln City and Newport, you can find outlet shopping, aquariums, casinos, and more.

 One important thing to note at Sea and Sand is that there is a maximum stay of 14 nights in an ocean site during their high season from July to September.
 At other times of the year, there is no maximum stay.
 If you are a Good Sam member or active duty military, be sure to ask about a discount!